Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for helpful comments and suggestions that have improved the quality of this manuscript.
 We thank the \swift PI, the Observation Duty Scientists, and the science planners for promptly approving and executing our \swift observations.
 We thank Decker French for providing some of the data used in Figure \ref{fig:ew_bpt}.
 We thank Stephen Smartt and Kenneth Smith for helpful discussions on archival Pan-STARRS data.
 We also thank Jorge Anais Vilchez, Abdo Campillay, Yilin Kong Riveros, Nahir Muñoz-Elgueta, Natalie Ulloa for conducting Swope observations.

 We thank the Las Cumbres Observatory and its staff for its continuing support of the ASAS-SN project.
 LCOGT observations were performed as part of DDT award 2019B-003 to EG. ASAS-SN is supported by the Gordon and Betty Moore Foundation through grant GBMF5490 to the Ohio State University, and NSF grants AST-1515927 and AST-1908570.
 Development of ASAS-SN has been supported by NSF grant AST-0908816, the Mt.
 Cuba Astronomical Foundation, the Center for Cosmology and AstroParticle Physics at the Ohio State University, the Chinese Academy of Sciences South America Center for Astronomy (CAS- SACA), the Villum Foundation, and George Skestos.